Words by Dom Buckham

 Mickey: There are so many amazing musicians talking about mental health right now.
 It’s so prevalent and important.
 But for me, when I was a kid and having all these hallucinations that were making me feel uncomfortable and weird, I remember hearing the Crowded House song ‘Pineapple Head’ which is about Neil Finn’s son having the same feverish hallucinations.
 I remember hearing that song and hearing him saying that’s what it was about and thinking ‘Oh cool, there’s other people out there who experience these things.’

 As a band, you often talk about mental health, especially within the music industry.
 The reality is Australian musicians are often faced with low pay, drug and alcohol fuelled environments, on top of a heap of rejection.
+They are five times more likely to experience anxiety and ten times more likely to experience depression.
 As musicians, is there anything you would like to see the industry do to help better support artists?

-Davey: Particularly over the last 4-5 years I think there’s been some massive changes in support networks for artists, like Support Act.
+Dave: Particularly over the last four to five years I think there’s been some massive changes in support networks for artists, like Support Act.
 There’s a lot more available now than when we first started out.
 People are a lot more comfortable to speak out about things that are affecting them, which is great.
 It’s a massive improvement.
 I think anything that creates a conversation is a really good thing and musicians have a great platform to start those conversations whether it’s through a song or a gig that they put on.

 Mickey: I’ve noticed that venues have been getting better with the pay guarantees that they’re offering artists.
 It’s so much better than five years ago.
 I know that that’s not regulated in anyway and maybe that’s something that could be improved.
 Pay the artist a fair base rate and don’t just cheap out and say six beers is your payment.
 Because it’s not.
 It fuels alcohol dependency.
 I remember when we were doing silly touring in our punk band and playing pub gigs, it didn’t matter if there was two people there or 200 people, we wouldn’t be paid much at all and we always felt like we had to drink the whole rider to get our moneys worth.
 I think it’s a hangover from that ‘70s or ‘80s Aussie pub rock era.
 While it’s still nice to be looked after by a venue, maybe that still has a little way to go.